biodiversitydata-se/SOS/Docs/WfsServiceGetStarted.md

 ## Get started
-Using a GIS application as ArcGIS or QGIS connect to SOS geoServer by selecting _Add layer_:
+Using a GIS application as ArcGIS or QGIS connect to SOS GeoServer by selecting _Add layer_:

 ![addLayer1](Images/wfs_addLayer1.jpg)